-Today you will walk up to the famous Tiger's Nest, Taktsang Monastery - a fitting climax to your trip.
-The monastery is perched some 600m/2,000ft up on a cliff overlooking the valley and was said to be where the legendary Indian saint, Guru Padma Sambhava, flew from Tibet on the back of a tiger to defeat five demons, who were opposing the spread of Buddhism in Bhutan.
-It's a steep uphill walk through woods, of about 11⁄2-2hrs, to reach a tea house (an ascent of 340m/1,115ft).
+You will return to the hotel for breakfast.
+Later you will walk up to the famous Tiger's Nest, Taktsang Monastery - a fitting climax to your trip.
+The monastery is perched some 600 m/2,000 ft up on a cliff overlooking the valley and was said to be where the legendary Indian saint, Guru Padma Sambhava, flew from Tibet on the back of a tiger to defeat five demons, who were opposing the spread of Buddhism in Bhutan.

+It's a steep uphill walk through woods, of about $1\frac{1}{2}$ -2hrs, to reach a tea house (an ascent of 340m/1,115ft).
 Apart from offering welcome refreshment this tea house is one of the principle viewpoints of the monastery, and those who prefer not to climb any further can relax here whilst others continue on.
 If there is a particular religious gathering or VIP visit in progress, you will not be able to enter the monastery itself but a further half an hour's ascent is well worth it in any case, as it brings you to another viewpoint directly across from the monastery.
-If you are able to make a visit, the final section of the walk takes you from here steeply down approximately 100m/330ft into the gorge that separates you from the monastery and then climbs back up again to reach the monastery gate.
+If you are able to visit the temple, the final section of the walk takes you from this point steeply down approximately 100m/330ft into the gorge that separates you from the monastery and then climbs back up again to reach the monastery gate.
 You descend to the valley floor by your outward route back to where your vehicle will be waiting.
 The full walk to the monastery and back involves approximately 740m/2,428ft of ascent.